 - Follow-up monitoring and subsequent action if needed

 The most important step is to identify new and potentially dangerous noxious weed species before they become established over a large area.
-If you see something new or suspicious, stop and collect a specimen of plants with different flower colors that appear larger, have a different stem structure, grow in a thick mass, or display any other unususal characteristics from plants you notice in your daily routine.
+If you see something new or suspicious, stop and collect a specimen of plants with different flower colors that appear larger, have a different stem structure, grow in a thick mass, or display any other unusual characteristics from plants you notice in your daily routine.
 The samples can then be submitted to an individual trained in weed identification.
 Collecting a plant and pressing it is important and allows it to be used to reference the location and date, and to serve as a record of the weed collection.
 If weeds are known to be in an area, efforts can be taken to prevent the spread of the weed and to guide weed management practices.

 Assessment of the weed infestations will determine the type of response that is needed to manage the new weed.
 By practicing methods to prevent the weeds from spreading and taking quick action to remove the new weed by the best practice for that weed, additional damage can be reduced or prevented.
 Finally, the area will continue to be monitored.
 While monitoring may need to be continued indefinitely, it is inexpensive and should be part of any good land management practice.
-If the weed returns, proper management response is already known and can quickly be implemented on any reoccurrering weed patches.
+If the weed returns, proper management response is already known and can quickly be implemented on any reoccurring weed patches.

 How to report unusual weeds